FlorianBr/ESP32.IoTBase/README.md

 - Wifi with settings from flash
 - Time sync from NTP server
 - MQTT
+- Simple command receiver for MQTT commands
+- OTA firmware update with rollback

 # Notes

 - PSRAM is enabled, but ignored if not found
 - The system stops at a panic and is not rebooting!
+- For HTTPS Requests: Server cert verification is DISABLED! :warning:
+- FW version check on OTA update is disabled

 # TODOs

-- Basic Command interpreter
-- Command for FW Update
-- FW update mit rollback on errors
 - Handling of WiFi disconnects and mqtt reconnect
 - Error handling, not simple ESP_ERROR_CHECKs
 - Wrapper for accessing NVS
 - Namespacing of NVS Keys
+- Handling ot multiple mqtt subscribes

 # WONT DO